 The “thread count” is the number of threads woven together in one square inch of fabric.
 High thread counts are often used to get customers to pay more — but the number is often misleading.

-Many manufacturers count individual threads twisted together to make a single thread, which leads to a misleading, inflated thread count.
+Many manufacturers count individual threads twisted together to make a single thread, which leads to an inflated thread count.
 They use low-quality, multi-ply threads — two or three strands twisted together.
-So a 200 thread count sheet with a three-ply thread can be marketed, and sold at a much higher price, as a 600 thread count sheet.
+So a 200-thread count sheet with a three-ply thread can be marketed, and sold at a much higher price, than a 600-thread count sheet.

 Organic Cotton Sheets Are Safer and Sleep Better